sequelize/sequelize/docs/associations.md

 Project.hasMany(User, {as: 'Workers'})
 ```

 This will add the attribute `projectId` to User.
-Depending on your setting for underscored the column in the table will either be called projectId or project_id.
+Depending on your setting for underscored the column in the table will either be called `projectId` or `project_id`.
 Instances of Project will get the accessors `getWorkers` and `setWorkers`.

 Sometimes you may need to associate records on different columns, you may use `sourceKey` option: